-In 2008/9 the team achieved the total number of programmed A-risk inspections (10) and B1 inspections (76), thus meeting the local performance measure for those categories of premises.
+In 2009/10, the team achieved the total number of programmed A-risk inspections (8) and B1 inspections (54), thus meeting the local performance measure for those categories of premises.
+In addition, another 158 inspections were carried out on the priority topics.

-The team comprises two officers who have to carry out the number of inspections required under the HELA risk rating system.
-This has led to a large backlog of outstanding inspections to the lower risk premises over several years.
-However, the HSE have recently shifted the emphasis away from comprehensive, programmed inspections onto more resource-efficient and focused enforcement activities in accordance with the FIT 3 Strategic Programme.
+The team comprises of two officers, who have to carry out the number of inspections required under the HELA risk rating system.
+This has led to a large backlog of outstanding inspections for the lower risk premises.
+However, the HSE have recently shifted the emphasis away from comprehensive, programmed inspections, onto more resourceefficient and focused enforcement activities in accordance with the FIT 3 Strategic Programme.

 Following the Safer Working Community project in 2007, the York Health and Safety Forum was set up in partnership with the Health and Safety Executive.
 This forum is provided for local businesses to discuss health and safety issues with the HSE and CYC inspectors.
-The forum meets every 3 months and guest speakers are invited to talk on subjects chosen by the local businesses.
-This forum has proved very popular and will continue in 2009/10.
+The forum meets every three months and guest speakers are invited to talk on subjects chosen by the local businesses.
+This forum has proved very popular and will continue in 2010/11.

 As part of the partnership agreement with HSE, officers in the team have been trialing a flexible warrant initiative.
 Officers have been authorised by the HSE to enter and exercise their powers on premises which are normally enforced by HSE and vice versa.
-This initiative has been very successful and provides a more efficient way of working since officers from both inspectorates can take immediate action to stop dangerous activities .
+This initiative has been very successful and provides a more efficient way of working (eg. officers from both inspectorates can take immediate action to stop dangerous activities).